neptun-software/neptun.tools.docs/docs/web-interface/api/api-users-{user_id}-projects-{project_id}-resources-files-{context_file_id}.delete.md

   if (!response.ok) {
     throw new Error(`HTTP error! status: ${response.status}`)
   }

-  return await response.json()
 }
 ```

 ## Notes

 - The session cookie is required for authentication
-- The collection must belong to the specified user
+- The project and file must belong to the specified user
-- All templates within the collection will also be deleted
+- All associated file data will be permanently deleted
-- This operation cannot be undone
+- This action cannot be undone
+- All IDs must be valid positive integers
+- File content and metadata will be permanently removed from storage